ouya/docs/html5.md

 ## Chromium ##

-[Chromium](chromium.md) provides hardware acceleration for WebGL on rendering and video decoding.
+[`Chromium`](chromium.md) provides hardware acceleration for WebGL on rendering and video decoding.

 HTML5 apps/games can be embedded into a Chromium apk.

 ## Prebuild configurations ##

-Rather than using a Linux build machine to create Chromium apks, several prebuilt configurations are available for easy customization.
+Rather than using a Linux build machine to create `Chromium` apks, several prebuilt configurations are available for easy customization.

 Customization scripts are available for Windows and Mac.
 Windows scripts have the 'cmd' extension and 'sh' for Mac.

 ## Streaming ##

-Chromium can point to an external URL and stream in content, however, this type of setup requires an Internet connection.
+`Chromium` can point to an external URL and stream in content, however, this type of setup requires an Internet connection.

 ## Web Archive ##

-An HTML5 website can be wrapped into a zip archive and embedded into the Chromium app.
+An HTML5 website can be wrapped into a zip archive and embedded into the `Chromium` app.

 The archive of the website is placed in the application as a raw resource.

 When the app launches, the files within the archive are extracted to the application's data folder.

-Use the [Web Archive](https://github.com/ouya/ouya-sdk-examples/tree/master/Html5/WebArchive) prebuilt configuration of Chromium.
+Use the [Web Archive](https://github.com/ouya/ouya-sdk-examples/tree/master/Html5/WebArchive) prebuilt configuration of `Chromium`.

 ### ```1_Decode``` ###